Trading vs investing: what’s the difference?

 While investors might seek to generate annual returns of 10%, traders will be looking to generate the same average return each month.
 These profits are made by being proactive in a short timeframe through the frequent buying and selling of assets – taking advantage of both rising and falling markets.

-In contrast to buying and holding assets as investments, there is no dividend yield from a CFD or spread betting position.
+In contrast to buying and holding assets as investments, there is no dividend yield from a CFD position.
 Instead, positions are adjusted to reflect the change in the underlying market.

 Cost of trading

-As with investing, there will be some additional charges associated with each trade.
+There will be some charges associated with each trade.
 In most cases this fee is in the form of a spread, which we charge on top of the market price.
 The spread is the difference between the bid and ask prices and can vary depending on market conditions.

-Spread charges apply to spread bets on all markets, and CFD trades for all markets except shares.
+Spread charges apply to CFD trades for all markets except shares.
 For every shares CFD trade, you’ll pay a commission instead of a spread.

 Other potential charges include overnight funding fees, guaranteed stop premiums and any extra services you choose to use, such as direct market access, advanced charting packages and data streaming.